Trial of Slobodan Milošević: Duration of trial

-The prosecution took two years to present its case in the first part of the trial, where they covered the wars in Croatia, Bosnia, and Kosovo.
-Throughout the two-year period, the trial was being closely followed by the public of the involved former Yugoslav republics as it covered various notable events from the war and included several high-profile witnesses.
+The trial lasted four years, though the prosecution took about 14 months in trial time to present its case, where they covered the wars in Croatia, Bosnia, and Kosovo.
+The trial was followed by the public of the involved former Yugoslav republics.

 Milošević, while defending himself, read from Friedrich Naumann's book Mitteleuropa, claiming it was a long-standing objective of German foreign policy and the German liberal party in particular to "erase Serbia from the map", citing a number of alleged wrongdoings by Germany against Serbia during the last hundred years, including the recognition of Croatia and other countries.
 He pointed out that Klaus Kinkel, the German Foreign Minister who proposed the creation of the tribunal, was a German liberal.

 During the prosecution case, 295 witnesses testified and 5,000 exhibits were presented to the court recording a mass of evidence.
 After the presentation of the prosecution case, the Trial Chamber, on 16 June 2004, rejected a defense motion to dismiss the charges for lack of evidence and ruled in accordance with Rule 98bis, that the prosecution case contains evidence capable of supporting a conviction on all 66 counts.
 The Defense was given the same amount of time as the prosecution to present its case.
 There were in total 466 hearing days, four hours per day.
 40 hours were left in the Defense case, and the trial was on schedule to end by the end of the spring.

 The prosecution was directed by the trial chamber to conclude its Kosovo case during four and a half to five months time span to make way for the presentation in September 2002 of the Bosnia and Croatia cases, followed by a defense case if Milošević wanted to do so.
 Initially the length of the trial was presumed to go for two years and instead lasted four that contained multiple adjournments which ended with Milošević's death prior to his defense case being completed.